aselshall/eds/HW/project.md

 Whether you uploaded your code on Canvas or GitHub, for grading purposes, ensure that your code is fully functional.

+### 6. How to create a GitHub account and use GitHub to upload my code, data, report, power point file and so on?

+Check this [video](https://www.youtube.com/live/bXi7KBelIuY?si=mzyXmMDBfJB3z6as) and you will find other videos on this YouTube channel on FAIR data guiding principles.
+After you upload your Juypter notebook click on it and make sure its viewable.
+For GIS files you can zip them.

 ## 5. Student projects

 ### Spring 2025